|Birth: ||Oct. 12, 1898|

 Census: 1930, age 32 in Carthage, Jasper county, Missouri with wife of 6 years.

-Death: in Tulsa, Tulsa county, Oklahoma in a horrific late night airplane crash of his 3-seat, nine month old, Curtis-Robin airplane with his pilot Robert Hammond and a Miss Hall.
+Death: in Tulsa, Tulsa county, Oklahoma in a horrific late night airplane crash of his 3-seat, Curtis-Robin, nine month old, airplane with his pilot Robert Hammond and a Miss Hall.

 Surviving beside wife & child are: his mother, Margaret "Matzko" (Matske?), in Fairbury, living with son Frank, brothers, John J of Carthage, general superintendent of Carthage Marble; Frank Busboom, head of the construction company once in Fairbury; Albert Busboom, brick & tile manufacture at Humbolt, Kansas, and Thomas Busboom of Fairbury, contracting superntendent for Busboom Brothers Construction company of Fairbury.

-Services in Carthage at Ulmer-Drake funeral home (hand written account in basement) with Masonic participation, body then accompinied by school mate, Kenneth O'Rotke, transported by rail to Fairbury Baptist church for services with burial next to his father and 58 years later, Fannie Busboom who died FEB 1988.
+Services in Carthage at Ulmer-Drake funeral home (hand written account in basement) with Masonic participation, body then accompanied by school mate, Kenneth O'Rotke, transported by rail to Fairbury Baptist church for services with burial next to his father and 58 years later, Fannie Busboom who died FEB 1988.
 Brother John J Busboom brought the family by automobile to Fairbury.

 Father: George N Busboom b: 1855 in Germany